 Stop Ant Mounds From Disrupting Mowing/Play on Putting Greens & Golf Tee Boxes

-Ant mounds on greens and tee boxes have been a big problem this year.
-In fact, one of our reps in the Chicagoland area has dealt with ant mounds on about 75% of his courses.
+Ant mounds on greens and tee boxes can become a big problem.
+Last year, one of our reps in the Chicagoland area dealt with ant mounds on about 75% of his courses.
 There’s nothing worse than walking into a mess first thing in the morning on your course and, if you discover ant mounds on your greens and/or tee boxes, a mess is what you will have.

 What problems will the mounds cause?